-This course will examine the current political, social, economic, and human events in selected areas of the world, deliberate their global impact and consider the events impact on the mission of the church.
+This course will examine current political, social, economic and human events in select areas of the world.
+Students will explore the global impact of these events and will address ways in which the Church can provide positive change.
+Prerequisite: Previous Biblical Studies coursework.